III B Society

 collection of data, analysis, comparative study, modeling, simulation, extrapolation and speculation.

-f3,1,1) Man is extremely vulnerable in his natural environments, health and by hostile impairment.
+i3,3,1) Man is extremely vulnerable in his natural environments to dangers, needs and diseases.

 Traces of natural and synthesized germs, viruses and toxins, not visible to the eye, can be lethal.

-f3,1,2) Limits of action are set by the possibilities of existing energy and matter.
+i3,3,2) Limits of action are set by the possibilities of existing energy, matter, space and time.